payne/slick-course/lessons/lessons.md

 * Plain SQL queries
 * Query compilation

-Everything in the course is covered in the book [EssentialSlick](http://underscore.io/books/essential-slick).
-Which provided the source material for this course and covers everything seen and more in more detail.
+Everything in the course is covered in the book [EssentialSlick](http://underscore.io/books/essential-slick) which provided the source material for this course and covers everything seen and more in more detail.

 One last thing...